 - Freebies and incentives

 After filtering your search, you’ll be presented with a selection of deals that best fit your needs.
-You can compare the features and decide which deal you’d like to go ahead with.
+You can compare the features and decide which deal you’d like to proceed with.

 Compare mobile phone deals by brand